Predicting the future by re-imagining the present

 Across the Multiple Helix

-understanding of how Earth's marine and freshwater systems influence life, climate, and ecosystems — and how human actions affect the health, resilience, and sustainability of these aquatic environments
+Understanding of how Earth's marine and freshwater systems influence life, climate, and ecosystems — and how human actions affect the health, resilience, and sustainability of these aquatic environments

 The Baltic Living Lab showcases innovative Blue School projects designed to strengthen Blue Literacy across the hydrosphere — the interconnected system of all Earth's water bodies.
 This includes oceans, seas, rivers, lakes, ponds, wetlands, estuaries, reservoirs, groundwater, and watersheds, spanning both marine and freshwater environments.